suman-vernekar/AI-Driven-Exam-Anxiety-Reduction-Through-Daily-Micro-Goals-Python-Stack/README.md

-# AI-Driven Exam Anxiety Reduction Through Daily Micro-Goa
+# AI-Driven Exam Anxiety Reduction Through Daily Micro-Goals

 ## Project Overview
 This system uses artificial intelligence to help students reduce exam anxiety by converting their syllabus and performance data into small, achievable daily micro-goals.
 The system tracks progress, generates personalized encouragement, and provides an exam readiness score to help students stay motivated and confident.